 In the Direct Mapping, map fields from the output dataset to the target object in the field mappings.
 Data sync happens from the source fields of the external system to the target fields of Gainsight, based on the configured field mappings.
 For more information on Direct Mapping, refer to the Jobs List Page n the Additional Resources section at the end of this article.

-Note: Only the first value from an array or multi-picklist data type will be imported into Gainsight if you map the field using direct mapping.
+- Gainsight doesn't support fetching all records from a multi-picklist data type field.
+Only the first value from an array or multi-picklist data type will be imported into Gainsight if you map the field using direct mapping.

 This is optional and you must configure the derived mappings only if you want to populate values into the target fields of data type GSID.
 GSID values are populated from the same or another object through lookup.
 In this stage, create Lookup mapping in a data sync job.
 You can have a lookup to the same object or another standard object and match up to six columns.
 Once the required matching is performed, fetch Gainsight IDs (GSIDs) from the lookup object into GSID data type fields.
 For more information on the derived mappings, refer to the Jobs List Page n the Additional Resources section at the end of this article.

 Note: To use Derived Mappings, your Target Object must have at least one field of data type GSID.